 We had company for dinner; two dear, longtime friends and a few folks we didn’t know at all.
 I’m pretty sure I smiled all night, because when I wasn’t smiling I talked nonstop telling stories that made me and our guests laugh, a lot.
 Truth is, life is fairly angst-ridden right now and frankly the LAST thing I needed yesterday was extra hours of cooking & cleaning—and yet–there was all that beautiful, cascading laughter.
 Even the teenagers were singing downstairs.
 So what gives?

-My grandmother; the finest person I have ever known.
+My grandmother was the finest person I have ever known.
 Now she didn’t really laugh a lot.
 In fact, she didn’t really smile that much either.
-If you take the 95 years she lived and subtract all the unhappy ones, I’m not sure the happy ones would even add up to double digits.
-But she had the right philosophy about ALL of them: “If you can’t laugh about it, you’ll just cry. ” She said it the morning I woke up, at 13, with the mumps & had to miss a party I had planned on for weeks.* She said it the day some high school boys teased me about being flat-chested.
+In fact, if you take the 95 years she lived and subtracted all the unhappy ones, I’m not sure the happy ones would even add up to double digits.
+But she had the right philosophy about ALL of them: “If you can’t laugh about it, you’ll just cry,” she often said.
+She said it the morning I woke up, at 13, with the mumps & had to miss a party I had planned on for weeks.
+She said it the day some high school boys teased me about being flat-chested.
 She said it in the middle of an argument I was having with my new husband over his leaving the toilet seat up.
 She said it 40 years ago the first time she told me about her husband’s unfaithfulness.
 Last night, as I was washing up the last of the dishes, I ‘heard’ her say it again.
 (Excerpt from, “Kissing Tomatoes,” http://www.helen-hudson.com.